paramvi/Linux-detailed/Drivers/usbkbd-explained.md

        A: special keys have reserved 0th place.
 1st place is not known for?

     How does the loop work?

-   A: First IF condition
+    First IF condition

     a) old[i] > 3, ... this avoids the scancodes which have values less than 3 ( But then what is values 1-3 for in the new[2] ?).

     b) memscan condition: check the 'new' string from the 2nd place to the end of it for the character 'old[i]'.
 For not present, (returns the address of the next byte of the 'new' which is 'new+8')

      If condition 'a' and 'b' is true, it means 'old[i]' key has been released.